Dwight Moore Papers, 1896-1975

 Scope and Content Note

 The papers consist of 5 linear feet of correspondence to and from family, friends, and fellow botanists.
 In addition, there are 5 linear feet of research notes and correspondence pertaining to Dr. Moore's Arkansas flowers, grasses, plants, trees, and shrubs research, as well as his involvement with professional organizations such as the Arkansas Academy of Sciences.
 The papers include sketches and slides used for lectures and other presentations, and photographs of botanical expeditions.
 The papers also include Dr. Moore's and other botany professors' grade books.
-Lastly, the papers include Elizabeth French Moore's scrapbook and photographs pertaining to Ozark Mountain Crafts of Fayetteville, Arkansas, a business dedicated to the creation and preservation of Ozark crafts.
+The papers also include Elizabeth French Moore's scrapbook and photographs pertaining to Ozark Mountain Crafts of Fayetteville, Arkansas, a business dedicated to the creation and preservation of Ozark crafts.
+Series 8 materials relate to Dwight Moore’s service with the American Expeditionary Forces in France during World War I, as well as his attendance at the University of Montpellier as part of the American School Detachment.

 Dates